-Excellence • The organisation has a fully operational and developed CMS.
-All individuals are clear about the performance that is expected of them.
-All individuals, including senior managers, have received appropriate training, development and assessment.
-Culture The organisation makes full use of its potential and actively involves them the shared values and an atmosphere of openness and empowerment.
-Exce • The competence of individuals is maintained or improved over time.
-Training and development are provided to create a level of competence for the individual or team, to enable them to undertake the designated operations. • The CMS is subject to regular monit audit and review, to ensure that risk controls are continuously improving.
-Predictable • The organisation has an appropriate CMS based on thorough risk assessments of tasks.
-The CMS includes policies on recruitment, selection and training in line with identified objectives.
-Culture Staff believe they have a role to play i the CMS and routinely act to support develop themselves and others.
-Pr • There are processes in place to manage competence, including succession and resilience planning.
+Training and development are provided audit and review, to ensure that ri agers, have received appropriate op op og og op og op ared values and an atmosphere of trust, penness and empowerment. tained or improved over time. • T ing and development are provided eate a level of competence for the dual or team, to enable them to The CMS is subject to regular monitor, audit and review, to ensure that risk controls are continuously improving. based on thorough risk ssments of tasks.
+CMS includes policies on itment, selection and training in line aff believe they have a role to play in e CMS and routinely act to support and • There are processes in place to manage competence, including succession and resilience planning. etence, including succession and